winitzki/scall/tutorial/programming_dhall.md

 Dhall's `assert` feature provides a static check that some expressions are equal.
 The syntax is `assert : a === b`, and the type expression `a === b` denotes a type that has a value only if `a` equals `b`.
-That feature can be seen as syntax sugar for a general facility known as "Leibniz equality types".
+That feature can be viewed as syntax sugar for a general facility known as "Leibniz equality types".

 A **Leibniz equality type** is a type that depends on two values, say `a` and `b`, of the same type.
 The Leibniz equality type is non-void if `a` and `b` are equal, and void if `a` and `b` are unequal.